vintagedon/docker-compose-cookbook/databases/postgresql/readme.md

 If you see this output, your PostgreSQL container is running successfully and should be accessible via PostgreSQL clients.

 ## Security Note
 Use strong, unique values for the `POSTGRES_PASSWORD` in your `.env` file, especially in production environments.
+Also, be cautious when adjusting advanced settings, as they can significantly impact the performance and security of your PostgreSQL instance.

 ## Contributing
 Please refer to the repository's contributing guidelines for information on how to contribute to this project.